eurocontrol-asu/open_alaqs/documents/HELICOPTER_TRAJECTORIES.md

 For all four categories the approach is modelled as two segments:

-1. `approach_start_nm` → 1500 ft AGL: initial descent at
+1. `approach_start_nm` → 500 ft AGL: initial descent at
    `approach_tas_initial_kt` and `approach_rod_initial_fpm`.
-2. 1500 ft AGL → hover (5 ft AGL): final descent at
+2. 500 ft AGL → hover (5 ft AGL): final descent at
    `approach_tas_final_kt` and `approach_rod_final_fpm`.

-The 1500-ft intermediate altitude is a FOCA Appendix A convention (start of the deceleration profile).
+The 500-ft intermediate altitude (`FINAL_BREAK_ALT_FT` in
+`foca_heli_trajectory.py`) represents a typical final-approach altitude for the deceleration profile.
 Hover is held for `HOVER_DURATION_S` (18 s) before touchdown.

 ## Departure geometry